SESARLab/mfh-dl-performace-testing/thesis.md

 MIND Foods HUB *sensors* are of three types:

-- Measurements, that register discrete, floating-point values (for example, temperature, humidity, wind speed, etc.).
+- Measurements, that register discrete, floating-point values (for example, temperature, humidity, wind speed, and others).
 This type of measurement is stored in the `double_value` column, while the measurement time is stored in the `measure_timestamp` column.

 - Phase sensors, that register a range of floating-point values in a given period.